ivan-vikhrev/open_model_zoo/demos/tests/README.md

   --test-data-dir DIR   directory with test data --downloader-cache-dir DIR
-                        directory to use as the cache for the model downloader --demos DEMO[,DEMO...]
+                        directory to use as the cache for the model downloader --config CONFIG       The config file with test cases --demos DEMO[,DEMO...]
                         list of demos to run tests for (by default, every demo is tested).
 For testing demos of specific implementation pass one (or more) of the next values: cpp, cpp_gapi, python.
   --scope {base,performance,custom}
                         The scenario for testing demos.
   --mo MO.PY            Model Optimizer entry point script